sosy-lab/java-smt/README.md

     logging for the operations related to all SMT queries.
     If you already use your own logging framework, you just have to create a wrapper implementing `LogManager` interface.
+    [BasicLogManager][] is an implementation that delegates to the standard JDK logging API.
- - [ShutdownNotifier][]: Many SMT queries can take a very long time, potentially more than the user is willing to wait.
+ - [ShutdownNotifier][] from a [ShutdownManager][]: Many SMT queries can take a very long time, potentially more than the user is willing to wait.
     What's more, for a solver implemented in the native code usual ways of interrupting a Java process (e.g. interrupt signal) would not work.
-    Shutdown notifier provides a solution to handle interrupts gracefully, without having to resort to `kill -9` command.
+    Shutdown manager provides a solution to gracefully request termination, and JavaSMT and the solvers will try to respond to such requests as soon as possible.

 ## Solving Constraints

-Once the formula manager is initialized, we can start posing queries to the solver.
+Once the [SolverContext][] is initialized, we can start posing queries to the solver.
 In this example, we want to find a satisfying example for a constraint over integers `a`, `b` and `c`: